Saša Kosović

 Saša Kosović (Saša Kosović; born July 18, 1979) is a Serbian–Bosnian professional basketball coach and former player.
-He was an assistant coach for Crvena zvezda between 2011 and 2022.
+He is the current assistant coach for Bahçeşehir Koleji of the BSL.

 Early life

 Kosović was born in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia to a Bosnian-Serb family.
 He started to train basketball at age 7 for his hometown team Bosna.
 He was born in the same year that Bosnia won the European Champions Cup.
 He trained there until 1992 when he had to move because of the war.

 Kosović played for Mladost from Gacko and Leotar Trebinje.
 After two seasons playing in the First League of Republika Srpska, he decided to retire as a player.
 In 1999, he moved to Belgrade, Serbia to start his professional education.
 Kosović earned his bachelor's degree in physical education from the University of Belgrade in 2006.
 In 2014, he graduated from a program for a basketball coach.